OCA/stock-logistics-workflow/README.rst

 In the field "real weight", shown the value of total estimated weight field.
 The value of this field can be changed.

-In the transfer wizard pickings, you have a new button "Record", that allows only modify datas of operations of the picking
+In the transfer wizard pickings, you have a new button "Save for later", that allows only modify datas of operations of the picking.

 Credits
 =======